 Trainees will spend approximately 4 days at the University of Derby with a focus on 2 level 7 modules.

 The course is school based with a main placement and a second placement over the Spring term.
 The second placement is in an alternative key stage to the main placement.

-Localised training takes place at The Hunsbury Hill Centre, Northampton for 2 days a fortnight which covers all aspects of the Teacher Standards and the primary curriculum, allowing trainees to put their training into practise at their placement schools.
+Localised training takes place at The White Water Centre, Northampton each Friday and the training covers all aspects of the Teacher Standards and the primary curriculum, allowing trainees to put their training into practice at their placement schools.

 We offer a 2 week enhancement period, offering experiences in secondary schools, EAL, EYFS and special schools.

 Trainees can select from a 3-7 route specialising in EYFS and KS1 or a 5-11 route focused on KS1 and KS2.

 For further information, please visit our website where you can find our FAQs, or access our Applicant Pack

 Our interview process covers 2 experiences - school based engagement and a formal interview.

 Candidates will spend time in a local school interacting with a class through the delivery of a story of their choice.
 Candidates and be observed on how they engage with learners throughout the delivery.

 Stage 2 - formal interview